-Reducing Insurer's Costs.
-As detailed above, the primary outflow of money from a medical malpractice insurer is driven by the tort system.
-The tort system has thus been a primary focus of attempts to reduce insurer costs.
-It is beyond the scope of this report to discuss proposed tort changes in detail,21 but it should be noted that a cap on non-economic damages for medical malpractice claims, which has been the center of attention during the recent debate in Congress, is not the only change that has been implemented at the state level.
-There have also been limits on other damages, on lawyers fees, and on joint and several liability.
-Some states have implemented patient compensation funds, which limit insurer liability to a certain amount, or allow or encourage arbitration in place of litigation to resolve medical malpractice disputes.
-There have even been states, such as Florida and Virginia, where a very limited "no-fault" system has been installed, bypassing the question of liability altogether.
+should be noted that a cap on noneconomic damages for medical malpractice claims is not the only change that has been implemented at the state level.
+There have also been limits on other damages, lawyers' fees, and joint and several liability.
+Some states allow or encourage arbitration in place of litigation to resolve medical malpractice disputes or have implemented patient compensation funds, which limit insurer liability.
+Some states, such as Florida and Virginia, have implemented very limited "no-fault" systems, bypassing the question of liability altogether.

-The most cited example of tort reform, as well as the expressed model for the current H.R.
-5 and S. 11, was passed by California in 1975: the Medical Injury Compensation Reform Act (MICRA).
+A frequently cited example of tort reform, as well as the expressed model for the previous bills considered by Congress, such as H.R.
+5 in the 109th Congress, was passed by California in 1975: the Medical Injury Compensation Reform Act (MICRA).
 MICRA placed a \$250,000 limit on noneconomic damages, such as pain and suffering, forced disclosure of other sources of payment to injured parties, limited lawyer fees, and strengthened the system that disciplines doctors.
-After passage in 1975, MICRA was challenged in the courts over several years before finally being upheld in 1984 and 1985.22
+After passage in 1975, MICRA was challenged in the courts over several years before finally being upheld in 1984 and 1985.39

-Strengthening Regulation.
+Strengthening Regulation

 The first two policy responses implicitly treat an insurance "crisis" as the result of what might be described as normal market forces.
-An alternative explanation, however, is that the increasing prices and reduced availability that have marked the medical malpractice crises are the result of improper market manipulation rather than a confluence of market forces.
-This concern has been raised at the federal level where the McCarran-Ferguson Act gives a limited antitrust exemption to the insurance industry.23 It is not clear what the impact of removing this exemption might be since some observers believe the information
+An alternative explanation, however, is that the increasing prices and reduced availability that have marked medical malpractice crises are the result of improper market manipulation rather than a confluence of market forces.
+This concern has been raised at the federal level where the McCarran-Ferguson Act40 gives a limited antitrust exemption to the insurance industry.
+It is not clear what the impact of removing this exemption might be, since some observers believe the information sharing facilitated by the exemption helps the industry operate more efficiently, possibly leading to lower premiums.41